 What is vaginismus?
-Vaginismus is a vagina in panic… The instantaneous, involuntary (psychosomatic) contraction and tightening of the pelvic floor muscles in anticipation of vaginal penetration.
+Vaginismus is a vagina in panic… The instantaneous, involuntary (psychosomatic) contraction and tightening of the pelvic floor muscles and pelvic pain in anticipation of vaginal penetration.
 This reaction will occur if penetration is perceived as upsetting, painful (even before attempting it!), frightening, or dangerous, making the body scream out loud, “NO ENTRY!”
 Occasionally, the condition will be caused by a physical problem such as a birth defect or surgery.

 Vaginismus and its cure continue to be an elusive and embarrassing problem despite widespread online visibility in recent years.
 Professionals are still unsure how to diagnose vaginismus, vaginismus treatment is not standardized, misconceptions abound, and the women who suffer from vaginismus often find themselves left alone searching for solutions.

 When seeking treatment for vaginismus, women are divided into:

 - Those who cannot self-treat or are not successful with self-treatment, as well as those who opt for professional help upon diagnosis.

 - Those who self-treat with education, encouragement, and/or self-help dilator kits obtained from their doctors, counselors, the Internet, sex shops, etc. Read Christiane’s story.

 Vaginismus treatment Options

 We offer the following vaginismus treatment options to account for travel and time logistics.
 Either program leads to the same end result, Overcoming vaginismus.

 - The weekly program: come to us once, or twice per week if you so choose and our schedule allows.
 The entire treatment process takes 7-10 sessions, with each session lasting about 45-55 minutes.
 You pay per session;